• Home

 • When there is a need to impart specific knowledge or skills.• When helping individuals or teams understand new concepts, frameworks, or methodologies.

-Role Description: An Agile Role Model embodies agile values and principles in their behaviour and coaching style.
+5. Agile Role Model Role Description: An Agile Role Model embodies agile values and principles in their behaviour and coaching style.
 They demonstrate a commitment to continuous improvement and adaptability, serving as an example for others to follow.
 By practicing what they teach, they inspire teams to embrace agile methodologies fully.

 Key Characteristics: